Gene Kranz: "Failure is not an option"

-Kranz has become associated with the phrase "failure is not an option."
-It was uttered by actor Ed Harris, playing Kranz, in the 1995 film Apollo 13.
+Kranz has become associated with the phrase "failure is not an option” from the 1995 film dramatization Apollo 13.
 Kranz then used it as the title of his 2000 autobiography.
 Later it became the title of a 2004 television documentary about NASA, as well as of that documentary's sequel, Beyond the Moon: Failure Is Not an Option 2.
 Kranz travels all over the world giving a motivational lecture titled "Failure Is Not an Option", including the historic Apollo 13 flight control room.

 "Failure is not an option" was in fact coined by Bill Broyles, one of the screenwriters of Apollo 13, based on a similar statement made not by Kranz, but another member of the Apollo 13 mission control crew, FDO Flight Controller Jerry Bostick.
 According to Bostick:

 As far as the expression 'Failure is not an option,' you are correct that Kranz never used that term.
 In preparation for the movie, the script writers, Al Reinart and Bill Broyles, came down to Clear Lake to interview me on "What are the people in Mission Control really like?"
 One of their questions was "Weren't there times when everybody, or at least a few people, just panicked?"
 My answer was "No, when bad things happened, we just calmly laid out all the options, and failure was not one of them.
 We never panicked, and we never gave up on finding a solution."
 I immediately sensed that Bill Broyles wanted to leave and assumed that he was bored with the interview.
 Only months later did I learn that when they got in their car to leave, he started screaming, "That's it!
 That's the tag line for the whole movie, Failure is not an option.
 Now we just have to figure out who to have say it."
 Of course, they gave it to the Kranz character, and the rest is history.